UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 The `region` feature also seemed to play some importance in the pricing of avocados.
 For instance, regions such as Hartford-Springfield and San Francisco were the third and fourth most important predictors of average avocado price.
 It is unclear how these regions affect avocado prices.
+A possible explanation could be that some regions, such as San Francisco, have significantly higher priced avocados because of the fact that the cost of living in these regions significantly higher than other regions in the United States.
+On the other hand, other regions, such as Texas, have significantly lower priced avocados because avocados are grown these regions.

+## Areas of Improvement

 Our random forest model could be improved substantially by modifying the `month` and `region` features.